Seebrasse345/SurrounDead-MP-Fix/README.md

 - UE4SS is configured to write crash dumps for analysis.
 - Full memory dumps are disabled by default for WinDbg compatibility; set `FullMemoryDump = 1` in `UE4SS-settings.ini` if needed.
+- Full memory dumps have failed to open in cdb (HRESULT 0x80004005) on this setup; use minidumps unless a full dump is specifically required.
 - The installer creates `Symbols/` and sets `_NT_SYMBOL_PATH` to use the Microsoft symbol server.
 - Crash dumps are in `SurrounDead/SurrounDead/Binaries/Win64/crash_*.dmp`.
 - Open the dump in WinDbg and run `!analyze -v` (restart your shell after install so `_NT_SYMBOL_PATH` is picked up).